+- 20. The main focus of this research and analysis emphasises, however, the situation after the sexual violence is committed: CBOW.
+The aim of this study is to evaluate the difficulties these children are facing, by analysing the impediments on their human rights, as well as in following order, assessing how their human rights can be secured effectively.
+The innovative character of this research lies within the study of the four key provisions of the CRC mentioned above, across the four cases of Bosnia and Herzegovina, Northern Uganda, Colombia and Myanmar; all of which are selected based on a different time frame and different location, to give the reader global perspectives of CBOW. - 21.
+For this study, an interdisciplinary approach is necessary.
+The methodologies employed will be a combination of jurisprudential and empirical legal research, combined with social scientific research methods, including policy analysis.
+For the legal research, an analysis will be made of International Human Rights Law, more specifically of the CRC, with special attention to the reports by the UN Committee on the Rights of the Child.
+The United Nations Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) will also be taken into account. - 22.
 Since the study of CBOW is fairly new, finding sufficient reliable empirical data is still a challenging endeavour.
-To gain more empirical information, reports of certain non-governmental organisations. researchers and institutions will therefore be of extra importance.
+To gain more empirical information, reports of certain NGOs, researchers and institutions will therefore be of extra importance.
 Regarding Bosnia and Herzegovina, a thorough analysis will be made of the findings of Carpenter in her numerous missions to the country.
-The work of the International Justice Center for Transitional Justice in Northern Uganda offers valuable insights in their work on redress for victims of CRSV, with a special focus on affected children.
-The almost complete lack of data with regard to CBOW in Colombia will be counteracted by establishing contact with Sanchez Parra.
-Her PhD work 'Born of War in Colombia: Narratives of unintelligibility. contested identities, and the memories of absence' can provide more empirical information on the ground.
-The findings of the Independent International Fact-Finding Mission on Myanmar by the United Nations Human Rights Council, combined with reports in the media covering the situation in Cox's Bazar refugee camp, will be utilised to sculpt the treatment of CBOW in Myanmar.
+The work of the "International Justice Center for Transitional Justice" in Northern Uganda is offering valuable insights in their work on redress for victims of CRSV, with a special focus on affected children.
+The almost complete lack of data with regard to CBOW in Colombia will be counteracted by establishing contact with T. Sanchez Parra.
+Her PhD work "Born of War in Colombia: Narratives of unintelligibility, contested identities, and the memories of absence" can provide more empirical information on the ground.
+The findings of the "Independent International Fact-Finding Mission on Myanmar" by the United Nations Human Rights Council, combined with reports in the media covering the situation in Cox's Bazar refugee camp, will be utilised to sculpt the treatment of CBOW in Myanmar. - 23.
 This research will be constructed in two main parts, with part one focusing on CRSV and part two dedicated to CBOW.
 Part one will be divided into two chapters.
 In chapter one, this research will start with examining the link between gender and armed conflict, including the gender dimensions of war, focussing on the economic and social impact, as well as the physical impact of war.
 Chapter two will revolve around wartime sexual violence, describing the history of slow recognition as a punishable crime to its prosecution before the International Criminal Court (ICC), followed by assessing the factors that can lead to the prevention of its occurrence.
-Part two's first chapter will commence by providing an introduction to CBOW in the conflict-settings of Bosnia and Herzegovina, Northern Uganda, Colombia and Myanmar: 'Who are these children?'.
+Part two's first chapter will commence by providing an introduction to CBOW in the conflict-settings of Bosnia & Herzegovina, Northern Uganda, Colombia and Myanmar: "Who are these children?".
 The second chapter will then analyse in which way the four key provisions of the CRC are compromised in regard to CBOW in each conflict setting.
-Finally, chapter three will provide four ways in which the human rights of CBOW can effectively be secured.
+Finally, chapter three will provide four ways in which the human rights of children born of wartime rape can effectively be secured.

-5. Theoretical framework
+§5.
+Theoretical framework